HiromiCota/CS506_TeamProject/README.md

-# TP02 – Dance Move Classification Using Scikit-learn
+# Submission #2 – Dance Move Classification Using Scikit-learn

 This project is part of the CS506 Programming for Computing course.
 Our goal was to classify basic dance poses using movement-based features extracted from OpenPose-generated JSON files.
 The work demonstrates a supervised learning pipeline using Scikit-learn.